Religious facilities exempt from Dayton’s mandatory mask requirement

 Whaley said the mask ordinance is what’s best for people in the city.

-“We see these numbers that are going up and today the governor showed 7 counties with what his calls red areas and we’re in that and so we’re just trying to make sure we take the precautions this community needs.”
+“We see these numbers that have gone up.
+Today the governor showed seven counties that were what he calls ‘red’ areas and we’re in that and so we’re just trying to make sure we take the precautions this community needs.”